asifkd012020/open-itg-aws_runbooks/cloudformation/Runbook.md

   5. The CloudFormation service will now be accessible via the private endpoint for all requests within the VPC.
 <br>

-### 2. EventBridge Users and Roles defined following least privilege model
+### 2. CloudFormation Users and Roles defined following least privilege model
 `This Section will be updated soon.`

-### 3. EventBridge resources are Encrypted using CG Managed KMS Keys
+### 3. CloudFormation resources are Encrypted using CG Managed KMS Keys
 `This Section will be updated soon.`

-### 4. EventBridge connections are Encrypted in transitusing TLS 1.2
+### 4. CloudFormation connections are Encrypted in transitusing TLS 1.2
 `This Section will be updated soon.`

+### 5. CloudFormation templates do not contain embeded credentials
+`This Section will be updated soon.`
 <br><br>

 ## Detective Controls
 <img src="/docs/img/Detect.png" width="50">

-### 1. EventBridge Resources are tagged according to CG standards
+### 1. CloudFormation Resources are tagged according to CG standards
 `This Section will be updated soon.`

 ### 2. CloudTrail logging enabled and sent to Splunk